 Remember, you wouldn’t be there if the prospect didn’t already know about you.
 I’ve researched what marketers want to know about you before you have any clue they are looking.
 Their time is precious and won’t waste it on an unqualified meeting.
 Oh sure, the prospect might be coy and not let on that they know about your agency, but they do.
 They do because your website, content, social, collateral is all up to date and make your case convincing.
 If they know nothing about you, you should not be there.
 You are wasting your time because you have no chance of success.
 You are there merely to provide a lesser option to the agency they want to hire.

 I worked with a smart agency owner who refused to take a meeting unless the marketer can answer a few simple questions.
 It is his way to determine how serious they are.
 How did you hear about us?
 What work of ours stands out to you?
 Why do you think my agency could be a good partner?
-Prospects who can’t answer any or all of his questions have no legitimate interest in your agency, and it is good to find out sooner rather than later.
+Prospects who can’t answer any or all of their questions have no legitimate interest in your agency, and it is good to find out sooner rather than later.
 Some agencies don’t care because regardless of the initial interest they will jump at any chance to make a case for their agency.
 Think again.

 Start the meeting by acknowledging the importance of their time and the fact that they have been through all your agency propaganda.
 You might say something like; in the interest of time we want to talk about you and what we can do for you, but if you have any questions about us or the material we sent, we will be happy to discuss at the end.
 Chances are there will be no time left at the end because you want to use every minute to make your case.
 However, if it is critical to them to ask questions about your agency fundamentals, they will make extra time after your presentation is over.
 If they do, the past hour was not convincing.

 You’ve now freed up the maximum time available to show them how the things you know about them, their industry, their competition, their consumer, can uniquely solve their toughest challenges, create more of whatever they need, and make them the hero of their organization.
 You have entered the room presumed by them to be qualified, respected, and a legitimate choice.
 Now’s the time to think big, shoot for the starts, show them what is possible when no restraints are in place.
-Demonstrate how you think, how you turn that thinking into creative, and how you pull that creative through all the right channels to their audiences in an engaging and convincing story from beginning to end.
+Demonstrate how you think, how you turn that thinking into creativity, and how you pull that creativity through all the right channels to their audiences in an engaging and convincing story from beginning to end.

 When you do, be sure to link your ideas back to your past work, experiences, and successes.
 Doing so gives your ideas credibility and builds trust for your agency.
 Beyond the work, the experience, and the people; trust and credibility are the top factors that influence a marketer’s choice.
 It also helps remind them who you are and what you’ve done to peak their interest in the first place.
 It helps them connect the dots between your past work and the probability of future success.